progressdb/ProgressDB/docs/server/kms.md

   # or set in config: security.kms.master_key_file=... \
   ./server/cmd/progressdb

-- external: the server talks to an already-running `kmsd` process over the configured socket (Unix domain socket or HTTP endpoint).
+- external: the server talks to an already-running `progressdb-kms` process over the configured socket (Unix domain socket or HTTP endpoint).
 The server will NOT provide the master key to the external KMS; the KMS daemon must hold and manage master key material.

-  Example (start `kmsd` separately):
+  Example (start `progressdb-kms` separately):

-  # start kmsd (system/service or container)
+  # start progressdb-kms (system/service or container)
   # then run server pointing at the socket
   PROGRESSDB_USE_ENCRYPTION=true \
   PROGRESSDB_KMS_MODE=external \